NHSDigital/integration-adaptor-111/README.md

 * PEM111_AMQP_USERNAME
 * PEM111_AMQP_PASSWORD

+### SOAP ITK
+Incoming SOAP ITK message is validated.
+One of the requirements is to check SOAP To field - it's the URL of /report endpoint.
+You can set the expected value using the following env variable:
+* PEM111_SOAP_SEND_TO

 ## ITK to FHIR Mapping
 Even though the adaptor removes this complexity, the FHIR field mappings have been documented [here](doc/ITK_FHIR_mapping.docx) for information.